openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

 Keystone
 ~~~~~~~~

-The keystone application will be containerised on machine 0.
+The keystone application will be containerised on machine 0:

-To deploy:

 .. code-block:: none

-   juju deploy --to lxd:0 --config openstack-origin=distro keystone
+   juju deploy --to lxd:0 --config openstack-origin=cloud:focal-victoria keystone

 Join keystone to the cloud database: